robinmatheson/Bookshelf-Project/README.md

 - remove a book from your bookshelf
 - view the books on your bookshelf
 - view the total number of books you have
-- set a goal for number of books you want to read, with read books contributing to progress
+- set a goal for the number of books you want to read, with read books contributing to progress
 - view progress in reading goal
 - save your bookshelf to file
 - load a bookshelf from file